 Check Out Iconic Landmarks

-Although I've included iconic locations throughout this post (Forsyth Park, Leopold's Ice Cream, and Pirates' House to name a few), there are many well known places and spaces that represent the city of Savannah.
+Although I've already included lots of iconic locations in this post (Forsyth Park, Leopold's Ice Cream, and Pirates' House to name a few), there are SO many places that represent the city of Savannah.
 Here are a few more to add to the list:

 Lucas Theatre for the Arts | 32 Abercorn Street – The marquee lights of the historic Lucas Theatre are hard to miss.
 SCAD currently manages the theatre, which opened in 1921.
 It's host to the Savannah Film Festival, the Savannah Music Festival, and the Savannah Philharmonic.